quaris628/EinsteinEditor/README.md

 What this can do:
  - Allow you to create and edit small, weak, inefficient, and dumb bibite brains
- - Crash, and/or break in a spectacular fashion (consider this a disclaimer)
+ - Crash spectacularly, or otherwise break (consider this a disclaimer)
+ - Handle crashes with a prompt to report them and by logging info to a file
- - Save/Load brain to/from a bibite file (somewhat buggy)
+ - Save/Load brain to/from a bibite file
  - Show/Hide input and output neurons in the editing area
  - Create/Delete hidden neurons (of specified types)
  - View types and descriptions of neurons
  - Create/Delete synapses
- - Edit/View synapse strengths (somewhat buggy)
+ - Edit/View synapse strengths
  - Drag neurons around the brain editor area
- - Support window resizing
+ - Handle window resizing (smaller than 1280 x 720)

 What this can't do (and probably never will):
  - Edit bibite genes